 Gig Economy Apps

 We all know that delivery apps are one of the best part-time jobs.
 But if you don’t have a car, you might think this particular side hustle is out of reach.
 But you don’t need wheels in each and every case — a handful of gig economy companies allow you to make deliveries on foot.

 iOS rating: 4.6/5 with 581,000+ reviews.

-Quick summary: Postmates connects customers with freelance delivery people who pick up everything from food to dry cleaning and from coffee to pet supplies.
-After signing up and passing a background check, you simply log into the app and wait for offers, which you have the choice to accept or reject.
+Quick summary: UberEats connects customers with freelance delivery partners who pick up food from local restaurants.
+After signing up and passing a background check, you simply log into the app and wait for orders, which you have the choice to accept or reject.
 There’s no set schedule, and you can work as much or as little as you like.

-How you get paid: Postmates pays weekly via direct deposit.
-If you need cash now, you can use the instant deposit feature to withdraw your payment at any time.
-There’s a 50 cent fee for each instant deposit.
+How you get paid: UberEats pays weekly via direct deposit.
+If you need cash now, you can use the instant deposit feature to withdraw your payment at any time for a small fee.

 Android rating: 3.0/5 with 104,000+ reviews.

-Quick summary: DoorDash is similar to Postmates, but it only offers food delivery service.
-Customers place an order, which gets sent to “Dashers” (freelance delivery people).
+Quick summary: DoorDash is similar to Uber Eats: customers place an order, which gets sent to “Dashers” (freelance delivery people).
 The orders are pre-paid, so you’ll just pick them up and deliver them to customers.
 Note that with DoorDash, you are required to sign up for “Dashes” (shifts) and be online for a set period of time.